Azurblau/AzBot/README.md

 # D3bot

+A very primitive AI for GMod bots primarily designed to work with Jetboom's Zombie Survival gamemode.
 This is a fork of [/Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and bug fixes.

 Here is a list of notable changes compared to the original version: